jonathangingras/jobacklightcontroller/README.md

 jobacklightcontroller
 =====================

-Simple gui allowing easy backlight controlling on intel_backlight linux interface. ie. /sys/class/backlight/intel_backlight/brightness
+Simple Qt gui allowing easy backlight controlling on intel_backlight linux interface. ie. /sys/class/backlight/intel_backlight/brightness
 <p>
 This gui's first goal is not portability but it might work on other backlight interface.
 In order to do so,